sabit-shaiholla/football-oracle/README.md

 ## Object and Classes
 Please see the [Object and Classes](adr/object_and_classes.md) for detailed information on the object and classes of Football Oracle.

+## Entity Relationship Diagram
+Please see the [Entity Relationship Diagram](adr/ER_diagram.puml) for detailed information on the entity relationship diagram of Football Oracle.

 ## Project Structure

 ```